Release Date: February 1991

 Another of the game’s strengths lay in its colourful delineations of both character and setting.
 Here we had a variety of varied and quite frankly racist stereotypes, but these were simpler times, and nobody, race nor religion, escaped the primitive typecasting on offer, which made it an even playing field.
 After all, this was only a game.

-Even so, for those flocking to the arcades to see what all the fuss was about, this felt like more than just a game.
-Compared with the often laborious and plodding style of genre predecessors, this felt real, and as a miniature plane traversed a pixelated map Indiana Jones style, you felt like you were hotfooting it across the globe, particularly after you arrived at your destination to be greeted by the sights and sounds of your opponent’s country of origin.
-Whether it’s E-Honda’s Neon bathhouse, Guile’s pro-America airbase or wrestler Zangief’s vodka-swigging Communist battleground, you know you’re in enemy territory, and you know you came to fight.
+Even so, those flocking to the arcades to see what all the fuss was about, this felt like more than just a game.
+Compared with the often laborious and plodding style of genre predecessors, this felt real, and as a miniature plane traversed a pixelated map Indiana Jones style, you felt like you were hotfooting it across the globe, particularly when you arrived at your destination to be greeted by the sights and sounds of your opponent’s country of origin.
+Whether it’s E-Honda’s Neon bathhouse, Guile’s pro-America airbase or wrestler Zangief’s vodka-swilling Communist battleground, you know you’re in enemy territory, and you know you came to fight.

-Perhaps the biggest novelty of Street Fighter II: The World Warrior was the vast array of special moves available to a plethora of different characters.
-Although special movies had been established four years earlier in the game’s clunky predecessor, players had never experienced such variety, and it wasn’t long before the most seminal fighter in history became a cultural phenomenon.
+Perhaps the biggest novelty of Street Fighter II: The World Warrior was the vast array of special moves available for a plethora of different characters.
+Although special moves had been established four years earlier in the game’s clunky predecessor, players had never experienced such variety, and it wasn’t long before the most seminal fighter in history became a cultural phenomenon.
 For the first time, gamers required a strategy to win instead of merely trading blows in a race to see who could bash their buttons hardest.
 This game required skill.

 What truly made Street Fighter II stand out were the cute little touches.
 It was just so polished and creative and ahead of its time.
 The animation was sharp and realistic, while moments such as opponents seeing stars inspired players to go in for the kill.
 The narrator’s commanding, battle-urging voice was also something fresh, setting the scene for each battle and making your victory all that more rewarding by finally declaring the immortal ‘You Win!’ after fifty battles with nigh-on impossible final boss, M. Bison.
-Losing could really get to you, but hitting continue and seeing the twinkle in the eye of your bloodied character was almost worth the despair, and the fact that each character had there own unique ending was all the incentive one needed.
+Losing could really get to you, but hitting continue and seeing the twinkle in the eye of your bloodied character was almost worth the despair, and the fact that each character had there own unique ending was all the incentive one needed to stay the course.

 It is almost thirty years since the game’s release, and the Street Fighter franchise is still going strong.
-There have been other great fighting games during that time, real classics of the genre, and although those games have gone on to spawn money-spinning franchises of their own, Street Fighter II: The World Warrior was the template, and the fact is, for pure battle prowess and technical ingenuity it has never been bettered, and in all likelihood never will.
+There have been other great fighting games during that time, real classics of the genre, and although those games have gone on to spawn money-spinning franchises of their own, Street Fighter II: The World Warrior was the template, and for pure battle prowess and technical ingenuity it has never been bettered, and in all likelihood never will.

 Mortal Kombat, Tekken, Soul Calibur: they have all upped the bar at one time or another, knocking the genre’s great innovator down for an 8 count, but there has been one constant throughout that period, and just when the stars are beginning to form, a twinkle appears in your eye.
 When Ryu and co. come knocking, all the giant bears and demon ninjas in the world don’t stand a chance.

 This is like asking a parent who their favourite child is, but for all the electric mutants and bendy-limbed Yoga gurus on offer, I have to go with the game’s marquee character, Ryu.
-He’s fast, he’s ruthless, and he simply has the coolest arsenal of moves, while some of his combos are just brutal.
+He’s fast, ruthless, and simply has the coolest arsenal of moves, while some of his combos are just brutal.

 E. Honda’s Hundred Hand Slap.
 It’s simple, devastatingly unavoidable, and the animation is just a joy to watch.
 He also makes the best sounds of all the characters.
 Dosukoi!

 I’ve always had a soft spot for Vega’s level.
-The Hispanic band and colourful dancers are pleasing to the eye, while the level’s fast and frantic music just seems to make matters all the more difficult.
+The Hispanic band and colourful dancers are pleasing to the eye, while the fast and frantic music just seems to make matters all the more difficult.
 Plus, you have the added novelty of the fence jump, while knocking off the character’s claw makes victory all the more satisfying.